iheb2/Veloooo/README.md

 - URL   : https://drive.google.com/file/d/1lMWWM1mUPIHtQ7r9EqR4KNESdxO1ChF5/view

 ## 📝 Description
--A 7-month academic group project to develop Desktop application in java, a web application using the framework symfony and a mobile application in codename one, all communicating with the same database.
+-A 7-month academic group project to develop Desktop application in Java, a web application using the framework Symfony and a mobile application in Codename One, all communicating with the same database.

 ## 📝 My tasks for all 3 platforms

-- Elaborating the report
+1- Report Elaboration .
-- Management of : Authentication /Authorization, Customers , Baskets and Stocks.
+2- Authentication /Authorization, Customers , Baskets and Stocks management.